 HL7 Interfaces Configured Faster with PilotFish’s HL7 Interface Engine Solutions

-The eiConsole for Healthcare HL7 Interface Engine IDE, with the world’s only “Graphical Automated Interface Assembly Line”, reduces and simplifies the complexity of configuring HL7 interfaces.
-PilotFish’s HL7 Interface Engine solution dramatically speeds up implementations in every area of healthcare.
+The eiConsole for Healthcare HL7 Interface Engine IDE, with the world’s only “Graphical Automated Interface Assembly Line,” reduces and simplifies the complexity of configuring HL7 interfaces and processing HL7 messages.
+PilotFish’s HL7 Integration solution dramatically speeds up implementations in every area of healthcare.

 PilotFish radically changes how HL7 integration gets done and who can do it: